At Churchfields we strive to nurture every child, and provide firm foundations for our children to become confident, independent learners.

 Governors are given training so that they can understand the various demands on teachers and the Head teacher and schools.
 Individual governors can develop a link with a teacher with a specific responsibility, such as Early Years, or the teaching of Literacy, Science or Outdoor Learning, for example.

-Governors, in this way, hold the Head teacher to account.
+Governors, in this way, hold the headteacher to account.
 They help set the vision and strategic direction and provide the accountability that the school needs to deliver the best possible education for every young person.
+Each year we agree our action plan and objectives for the year ahead, you can view what they are by using the link below.

 “The role of the governing board is absolutely key to the effectiveness of a school.
 Time and time again Ofsted (the national inspection body for schools) has noted that the most effective schools demonstrate effective leadership and management – including by the governing board” (National Governors’ Association).